kiba/Writings/fac/chp18_the_ball.md

 # Chapter Eighteen: The Ball

-There's an extreme uniformity and bare utilitarianism present through Mechatron engineering, suggesting that Mechatron as a kingdom lacking creativity, at least when it comes to government buildings.
+There's an extreme uniformity and bare utilitarianism present through Mechatron engineering, suggesting that Mechatron paid no attention to aesthetics when creating their designs, at least when it comes to government buildings and infrastructure.
 The first embassies in Mechatron were a series of warehouse, and all the furniture in that embassy were evident copies of one another.
 "Any color so long as it's black or grey" was joked as its unofficial motto.

 Any misunderstanding of the kingdom as against the ideology of freedom and art was quickly rectified by its citizenry, through decoration and other means, such as large scale murals, graffiti, and mosaics.